kk7122/kk7122.github.io/_pages/about.md

 # 🔥 News
 - *2024.04*: &nbsp;🎉🎉 One paper is accepted by IJCAI 2024!
-- *2023.10*: &nbsp;🎉🎉 I win freshman scholarship at Wuhan University!
+- *2023.10*: &nbsp;🎉🎉 I win the Freshman Scholarship at Wuhan University!

 # 📝 Publications